-CARACAS, Venezuela (AP) — U.S. President Donald Trump's threat to cut off Venezuelan oil sales could devastate a country already wrangling with years of spiraling crisis.
+CARACAS, Venezuela (AP) — U.S. President Donald Trump's threat to cut off Venezuelan oil sales could devastate a country already wrangling with years of spiraling crises.

-The prospect added to Venezuelans' collective anxiety Wednesday over their country's future.
-But seasoned by years of political, social and economic challenges, they also treated it like another inconvenience — even when it could bring back shortages of food, gasoline and other goods that have defined the country over the last decade.
+The prospect added to Venezuelans' collective anxiety over their country's future on Wednesday.
+But after years of political, social and economic challenges, Venezuelans also treated the threat like another inconvenience — even when it could bring back the shortages of food, gasoline and other goods that defined the country over the last decade.

 People ride a boat along the coast in Macuto, Venezuela, Wednesday, Dec.
 17, 2025.
 (AP Photo/Ariana Cubillos)